568083 - BOOST Application

 Applicants are required to demonstrate investment in projects by providing a minimum of $5,000 cash match.
 The cash match must be secured, dedicated to eligible expenses, a legitimate part of the proposed project and must be expended within the eligible funding period.
 The $5,000 match requirement may be raised through a combination of public and private sources but may not include in-kind donations of goods or services, unsecured funding, or loans.

-· Funding from state government already being used as match from another program, including other funds from the IEDA, cannot be used to meet the match requirement.
+- Funding from state government already being used as match for another program, including other funds from the IEDA, cannot be used to meet the match requirement.